Daewoo Magnus: Other markets

 The Daewoo Magnus was sold as Chevrolet Epica in other international markets too, such as Chile and China.

-The Chevrolet Epica sold in the Middle East (GCC) was then replaced by Chevrolet Malibu, sourced from South Korea (2012-2022).
+The Chevrolet Epica sold in the Middle East (GCC) was then replaced by Chevrolet Malibu, sourced from South Korea (2012–2022).

 The Chevrolet Epica nameplate is now being utilized globally for the Daewoo Tosca, the successor to the V200 Daewoo Magnus.

 Suzuki Verona

-The Magnus was also rebadged as the Suzuki Verona in the United States and Chevrolet Epica in other markets, including Canada, China, Chile and Arabia.
-However, Suzuki announced it would drop the Verona after the 2006 model year due to low sales likely caused by the fact that the US model only came with a small 2.5 6-cylinder engine and automatic transmission while most other midsized non luxury cars had 2.0 to 2.5 4-cylinder engines and manual transmissions available with optional bigger 3.0 to 3.5 6-cylinder engines as options along with the low displacement of the 6-cylinder engine being close to most of the other competitors 4-cylinder displacements but with worse MPG.
+The Magnus was also rebadged as the Suzuki Verona in the United States and Chevrolet Epica in other markets, including Canada, China, Chile, and Arabia.
+However, Suzuki announced it would drop the Verona after the 2006 model year due to low sales.
+This was likely caused by the fact that the US model only offered a small 2.5 6-cylinder engine and an automatic transmission as compared to other midsize cars offering larger engines and manual transmissions.
+The Verona was succeeded by the Suzuki Kizashi in 2010.